Flexwop/sportscore-tracker/README.md

 ### Features

-Multi-Sport Support: Track scores for various sports such as football, basketball, tennis, and more.
+Multi-Sport Support: Track scores for various sports such as football, basketball, tennis, and more. (*Not all yet implemented*)

-Customizable Teams: Add and edit team names for personalized tracking.
+Customizable Teams: Add and edit team names for personalized tracking. (*Not yet implemented*)

 Live Updates: Real-time score updates as you input data.

 User-Friendly Interface: Simple and clean design for ease of use.

-Responsive Design: Works seamlessly on desktops, tablets, and mobile devices.
+Responsive Design: Works seamlessly on desktops, tablets, and mobile devices. (*Currently only for desktop.
+Tablet and mobile version **comming soon***)

 ### Installation